walkerthepal/pitch-detect/README.md

 # README

 ## ToDo
-- Get frontend display ready
+- Add a dark mode

 ## About